South West Wales Faculty

 Awards and prizes

-RCGP Annual Conference - South West Wales Faculty prize draw competition
+RCGP Annual Conference – South East Wales Faculty Prize Draw Competition:

-The RCGP South West Wales Faculty is pleased to support its members in attending the RCGP Annual Conference in Newport on 9-10 October 2025.
-Applications are now closed, and we are delighted to announce that this year’s winners are:
+We are pleased to support our members in attending the RCGP Annual Conference in Newport on 9–10 October 2025.
+Applications are now closed.
+Thank you to everyone who applied.

 Why attend the RCGP Annual Conference?